+Sweden Ranks High in Economic Freedom and Competitiveness

 The conservative Heritage Foundation now ranks Denmark and Sweden higher than the U.S. on its Economic Freedom Index, and Sweden stands at 7th place in economic competitiveness behind Switzerland, the U.S., Singapore, the Netherlands, Germany, and Hong Kong.

-Add social mobility
+A full 90 percent of the Swedish economy is still in private hands.

+The annual Social Progress Index ranks countries by the following criteria: basic human needs, human well-being, socio-economic opportunity, and personal rights/freedoms.
+Countries developed mainly by Social Democrats are at the top for 2018, but Sweden lags behind Norway, Iceland, Switzerland, Denmark, Finland, Japan, Netherlands, Luxembourg, Germany, and New Zealand.
+The U.S. is way down at 25th (falling from 16th in 2015), and ranking 50th in basic education.

+Sweden More Ethnically Diverse than the U.S.

-The standard conservative response to Sweden’s success is that the country is less ethnically diverse and has higher levels of trust.
-But Sweden’s population is now 19 percent foreign born, whereas the U.S. percentage is 13 (only 5 percent in 1965).
+The standard conservative response to Sweden’s success is that the country is less ethnically diverse and therefore has higher levels of trust.
+Sweden’s population, however, is now 19 percent foreign born, whereas the U.S. percentage is 13 (only 5 percent in 1965).

 During the Iraq War, Sweden admitted about 80,000 Iraqi refugees, 6,000 Christians among them.
+With a population 325 times that of Sweden, the U.S. has accepted only 135,643 Iraqis since 2007.

-Since the turn of the century, the Swedes have welcomed an average of 26,000 refugees, maxing out at 163,000 in 2015, more per capita than Germany.
+Since the turn of the century, the Swedes have welcomed an average of 26,000 refugees per year, maxing out at 163,000 in 2015, more per capita than Germany.
 In stark and embarrassing contrast, the Trump administration just announced that it was placing a limit of 30,000 on all new refugees.

+Immigrants Do Not Commit More Crime

-Donald Trump and Jeff Sessions are of course wrong to their constant fear mongering about immigrant crime.
-In Germany and the U.S., immigrants commit fewer crimes that native citizens.
+Donald Trump and Jeff Sessions are of course wrong in their constant fear mongering about immigrant crime.
+In Germany, the United Kingdom, and the U.S., immigrants commit fewer crimes than native citizens.
 However, crime for this demographic is higher in Sweden, but no more so than those of the same socio-economic status.

-Nevertheless, incidences such as Kurdish gangs setting cars aflame in four major cities, has stoked anti-immigrant sentiment.
+Nevertheless, incidences such as Kurdish gangs setting cars aflame in four major cities in August, has stoked anti-immigrant sentiment.
+Crime is actually down in Gothenburg—the city hit worst by the fire bombings—but nation-wide shooting deaths are up from 17 in 2011 to 41 in 2017.
+For that year the U.S. number was estimated at 15, 549.

+Far-Right Swedish Democrats Have Neo-Nazi Roots

 The far-right, anti-immigrant Swedish Democrats have capitalized on this unrest and, they have risen in the polls—from 1.4 percent in 2002 to 17.5 percent in the election on September 9.
 The Swedish Democrats have neo-Nazi roots, but they now expel members with connections to neo-Nazi organizations.

 Nevertheless, the Simon Wiesenthal Center listed one of their leader’s statements as among top ten most anti-Semitic events of 2014.
 The Swedish Democrats do support the welfare state, but they don’t want immigrants to benefit from it.
 Party leaders have called them “parasites” and “shameless liars.”

+Denmark and Sweden Impose Border Restrictions